nswaswaJim/oahuv1/middleridge.md

 Now, 3 days later- 4th of July!
 A day off.
 And the forecast was for clear.
 Try again.
 Today, so glad of the prior decision to turn back, so glad I came back here to finish what was started!

 Route map:  Green for bus.
 I rode this just 3 days ago,  So to save a little time and hit the trail fresh today I only biked a little, to where the bus could pick me up.
+As always, thanks Alltrails for Google maps KML data:

 <iframe src="https://www.google.com/maps/d/embed?mid=1R_EhhlFsxO--j2a7naXejokWcUS2N90&ehbc=2E312F" width="800" height="600"></iframe>

-Starts with the bamboo forest
+The trailhead starts off on the same trail as the MtStarts with the bamboo forest

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>